CMPSC350-Computational-Narrative-F2024/final-product-Ariac11037/writing/progress.md

 Highlight challenges which continue to hamper progress.

 Currently, I still have no idea how my final product will look for its user interface.
+I am also not super sure on how to implement the point system I have in place for the choices that lead to the endings.